 Skip to main content

 Every scene you generate stays in your Gizmo library.
 The same scene can be exported to any supported simulator on demand — no separate per-simulator authoring, no manual re-conversion.
-Robotics metadata (joints, masses, inertias, collision shapes, materials, affordances) is preserved through all export paths.
-Gizmo supports three export formats:
+Robotics metadata (joints, masses, inertias, collision shapes, materials, affordances) is preserved through the simulator export paths (USD, MJCF, SDF).
+GLB is visual-only and does not carry physics or joints.
+Gizmo supports five export formats:

 • USD / USDZ — for NVIDIA Isaac Sim and Omniverse